Natavan-A/Tic-Tac-Toe/README.md

 Kef edin

 ## VERSIONS
-There are 2 versionS of the game in the different named branchs, main and tic_tac_toe_version_2 respectively.
+There are 2 versions of the game in the different named branchs, main and tic_tac_toe_version_2 respectively.
 In these 2 different versions, different internal structure, working mechanism, heuristinc and evaluations has been tried and applied.

 ## HOW TO RUN
 ### Version 1